beejjorgensen/bguunix/src/bguunix_part_0010_boilerplate.md

 [i[Audience]]

 Undergrad students just getting into programming are the people I had in mind while writing this.
-So give-or-take a bit around that target audience.
-People in high school or just looking to learn how to program are also probably out there in the audience, as well.
+Students in high school or just looking to learn how to program are also probably out there in the audience, as well.
+I assume you're familiar with manipulating files in a GUI like Windows File Explorer or Mac Finder, and know the difference between files and folders.
+I do not assume that you're familiar with Unix, the terminal, the command line, the shell, Bash, Zsh, etc. I start from scratch on those.

 ## Official Homepage